Graduate School Scholarships and Resources for Asian American Students

 In addition to combing through these resources, make sure you discuss your options with faculty members or mentors at your school.
 They tend to be members of various professional organizations and may be able to point you in the direction of scholarships you haven’t discovered.
 Outside of your school, identify a handful of people in your field whose jobs you hope to have one day and network with them to learn more about their experiences.

-Asian American Advertising Federation (AAAF)
+• Asian American Advertising Federation (3AF)

-Comprised of Asian American advertising media personalities, advertisers, and strategic partners, AAAF works to advance Asian American advertising and marketing and further professionalism within the industry while raising public awareness of the Asian American community.
+Comprised of Asian American advertising media personalities, advertisers, and strategic partners, 3AF works to advance Asian American advertising and marketing and further professionalism within the industry while raising public awareness of the Asian American community.

 This professional organization for Asian American journalists is dedicated to advocating for AAPI individuals on the front lines of media for more robust representation and more inclusion.
 AAJA offers numerous scholarships to students at various educational levels to continue their pursuit in media or communication studies, along with resources for professional development and mentoring.